pradeepcep/qwaver/README.md

 ### Feature requests
 #### Big, important things:
-* First time user flow:
-    * create user
-    * create / join organization (if invites apply)
-    * create database if none in organization
-* An invitation system allowing people to invite others to their organization and for people to review/accept/decline invitations
 * JS charts on pages
 * qwavers (esp. those with parameters) can be APIs as well
 * Query collections -- user-defined lists of queries that all conform to a given topic